Your guide to the £400 Energy Bills Support Scheme.

 The government has confirmed (21 Sept) that the £400 Energy Bill Support Scheme (EBSS) will be extended to cover people such as park home or house boat residents, people who use alternative fuel and those tenants whose landlords pay for their energy via a commercial contract.

 EBSS Alternative Funding.

 People in England, Scotland and Wales without a direct relationship to a domestic energy supplier, including many care home residents and those living in park homes, will receive a £400 discount on their fuel bills through the Energy Bills Support Scheme Alternative Funding (EBSS Alternative Funding).

-Online applications are now open for households in England, Scotland and Wales who are eligible for the £400 EBSS Alternative Funding to submit their details online, alongside a helpline (0808 175 3287 Mon-Fri 8am-6pm) for those without online access.
+Households in England, Scotland and Wales who are eligible for the £400 EBSS Alternative Funding can submit their details online, alongside a helpline (0808 175 3287 Mon-Fri 8am-6pm) for those without online access.
 Payments to households that meet the eligibility criteria – including people who get their energy through a commercial contract or who are off-grid – will be made by local authorities in Great Britain.
 This is likely to include:

 care home residents